varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

     Output value set by std.log("key:value") in VCL.

   VSL:tag or VSL:tag[field]
-    The value of the varnishlog entry with the given tag.
+    The value of the VSL entry for the given tag.
 If field is specified, only the selected part is shown.
-Defaults to "-" (without the quotes) when the key is not seen, or when the field is out of bounds.
-If a key appears several times in a single transaction, only the first occurrence is used.
-Example: The formatter %{VSL:Begin[2]}x will print the second field of the Begin tag, which is the VXID of the parent transaction.
+Defaults to '-' when the tag is not seen, or when the field is out of bounds.
+If a tag appears several times in a single transaction, only the first occurrence is used.

 SIGNALS
 =======